 It is Scotland’s only circular curtain wall, the shape of which is still very visible.
 A wooden bridge leads over the moat for easy access to the castle.
 There is also a small visitor centre with a shop which is worth a visit if you want to learn more about the history of this fascinating castle.

 Commanding fine views over the Firth of Clyde, Dundonald Castle is a fine example of a medieval tower house.
 Built in 1371, it sits atop a prominent hilltop in Dundonald village and was built on the site of earlier Scottish castles belonging to the High Stewards of Scotland.
 As such, it is regarded as the cradle of the Stewart Dynasty.

 Boasting high-vaulted ceilings and gloomy dungeons, Dundonald Castle remains a splendid Scottish stronghold.
 The main tower was built by King Robert II in the 1370s to mark his succession to the throne.
 Its grounds offer scenic walks and have provided bountiful artefacts, found during archaeological excavations.

-Caerlaverock Castle is one of the best castles to visit in Scotland, and is also one of the most steeped in history.
+Caerlaverock Castle is one of the best Scottish castles to visit, and is also one of the most steeped in history.
 The castle is well known for it’s ‘fairy tale appearance’, which has made it a popular filming location over the years.
 The castle is fairly ruinous, but can still be explored.
 Plus, the surrounding grounds are very pleasant too, and there is a moat around the castle which still looks very attractive.

 The castle has a unique triangular ground plan.
 The castle’s turbulent history owes much to its proximity to England which brought it into the brutal cross-border conflicts and you can enjoy a fascinating siege warfare exhibition complete with reconstructions of medieval siege engines.